vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 #### Setup
 * Setup a market ETHUSDT settling in USDT.
 * Setup a market BTCDAI settling in DAI with a different party.
-* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for both `USDT` and `DAI` is `1`.
-* Setup and fund multiple reward account for the market ETHUSDT:
+* Setup and fund recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
 * start trading in the market such that traded value for fee purposes in USDT is less than 10^6
 * During epoch 2 let the traded value on ETHUSDT and BTCUSDT be greater than 10^6
-* During epoch 3, setup and fund multiple reward account for all markets with the same party:
+* During epoch 3, setup and fund recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
     * Transfer 10000 $VEGA to `all | market creation | $VEGA`

 #### Expectation
+At the end of epoch 2, 10000 VEGA rewards should be distributed to only the ETHUSDT creator.
+    The general account balance of the ETHUSDT creator should be 10000.
+    The general account balance of the BTCDAI creator should be 0.
+    The reward pool balance should be 0.

+At the end of epoch 3, 10000 VEGA should be distributed split between the BTCDAI creator and the ETHUSDT creator.
+    The general account balance of the ETHUSDT creator should be 15000.
+    The general account balance of the BTCDAI creator should be 5000.
+    The reward pool balance should be 0.

+### Distributing market creation rewards - Multiple markets eligible, one already paid, specified asset (<a name="0056-REWA-047" href="#0056-REWA-047">0056-REWA-047</a>)
+#### Rationale
+A market reward pool funded with the same asset by the same party with different market scopes should pay to all markets even if already paid
+#### Setup
+* Setup a market ETHUSDT settling in USDT.
+* Setup a market BTCUSDT settling in USDT with a different party.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT`is `1`.
+* Setup and fund recurring reward account transfers for the market ETHUSDT, specifying `USDT` markets for the metric asset:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
+* start trading in the market such that traded value for fee purposes in USDT is less than 10^6
+* During epoch 2 let the traded value on ETHUSDT and BTCUSDT be greater than 10^6
+* During epoch 3, setup and fund recurring reward account for all markets, leaving a blank metric asset, with the same party:
+    * Transfer 10000 $VEGA to `all | market creation | $VEGA`

+#### Expectation
-At the end of epoch 2 the VEGA rewards should be distributed to only the ETHUSDT creator.
-At the end of epoch 3 the rewards should be distributed to both the BTCDAI creator and the ETHUSDT creator.
+At the end of epoch 2 the full 10000 VEGA rewards should be distributed to only the ETHUSDT creator.
+At the end of epoch 3 the full 10000 VEGA rewards should be distributed to the BTCUSDT creator.

+At the end of epoch 2, 10000 VEGA rewards should be distributed to only the ETHUSDT creator.
+    The general account balance of the ETHUSDT creator should be 10000.
+    The general account balance of the BTCUSDT creator should be 0.
+    The reward pool balance should be 0.

+At the end of epoch 3, 10000 VEGA should be distributed split between the BTCUSDT creator and the ETHUSDT creator.
+    The general account balance of the ETHUSDT creator should be 10000.
+    The general account balance of the BTCUSDT creator should be 10000.
+    The reward pool balance should be 0.